EdwardMork/Securaspy/README.md

 ## Motivation
 Ever get tired of people ding dong ditching your house?
 Now you can create a system that will record these little rascals so you can tell them to get off your lawn!

+Not only am I motivated by ding dong ditchers, but am also looking into digital image processing techniques.
+More specfically motion detection and tracking.

 ## Materials

 * Raspberry Pi 3